interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

-For updating the most recent available versions of SmartCanvas to the virtual machine and selecting the version by setting `DEPLOYMENT_BRANCH`, you can run the following command (single command spanning multiple lines) for generating an update script:
+For updating the most recent available versions of SmartCanvas to the virtual machine and selecting the version by setting `DEPLOYMENT_BRANCH`, you can run the following command (single command spanning multiple lines that can be pasted to commandline) for generating an update script:
 ```bash
 tee update_smartcanvas.sh << HEREDOC
 #!/bin/bash